 The Chase Freedom Unlimited® isn't a showstopper.
 It doesn't promise first-class upgrades or exclusive lounge access.
 Its rewards program, at first glance, appears to be a modest, grounded offering.
 But for those who understand the sophisticated labyrinth of credit card rewards, the Freedom Unlimited® is much more than a simple cash back card; it's the gateway to a powerful rewards ecosystem.
 It's the unassuming pawn that, when used correctly, can become a queen on the chessboard of maximizing value.

-Its rewards structure is deceptively simple: a flat 1.5% cash back on all purchases, topped with accelerated rates like 5% on travel booked through the Chase portal and 3% on dining and drugstore purchases.
+Its rewards structure is deceptively simple: a flat 1.5% cash back on all purchases, topped with accelerated rates like 5% on travel booked through Chase Travel℠ and 3% on dining and drugstore purchases.
 This makes it a fantastic workhorse for everyday spending that doesn't fit neatly into other bonus categories.
 Need a new set of tires?
 That's 1.5% back.
 Pay a medical bill?
 Another 1.5%.
 For those who prefer simplicity, it's a straightforward path to effortless cash back.

 However, the real magic happens when you look beyond the cash back facade.
 What Chase calls "cash back" is actually earned as Ultimate Rewards points, with every penny equating to one point.
 For those who also carry a premium Chase card, like the Sapphire Preferred or Sapphire Reserve, these points can be pooled together.
 This is where the card's rewards truly transcend their basic value.